matomo-org/developer-documentation/docs/5.x/user-in-depth.md

 When a user is deleted, you would need to make sure to cleanup any configured value using the `'UsersManager.deleteUser'` event where you can then do a `Option::delete($key)`.

-It's very much recommended to encapsulate all related logic to this in one class and not spread the `Option` calls across different classes.
+It's very much recommended encapsulating all related logic to this in one class and not spread the `Option` calls across different classes.

 Using the option table can be a good solution if you need to store a value that is not a setting/preference.
 Like you want to store when the user last performed a specific action.